OlukayodeDamilare/Global-Sales-Analysis-SQL-/README.md

  + Uses SQL and data analytics to modernize decision-making processes and optimize operations.
  + Helps businesses analyze trends to reduce waste, avoid overproduction, and optimize resource use.

-# Key Insights
-+ Strong revenue and positive profit margin, but revenue growth does not always translate into proportional profit, highlighting pricing and cost inefficiencies.
-+ A small number of products drive the majority of revenue and profit; several low-profit products dilute overall performance.
-+ Some regions and countries generate high revenue but relatively low profit, suggesting operational or pricing inefficiencies.
-+ Customer segments vary in value, with specific segments contributing disproportionately to total sales and profit.
-+ Sales channels show mixed performance: some drive high volume but low profitability, others generate fewer transactions with higher margins.
-+ Promotions increase transaction volume but only some campaigns improve profit.
-+ Customer age differs across segments, reflecting varying purchasing behaviors and preferences.
-+ Profitability ranking clearly separates high-, medium-, and low-profit products, highlighting where the business creates the most value.

 # Visualizations
 All visualizations were created using Power BI based on the SQL analysis: